 If you aren’t sure what your options are, consider employing the services of a broker.
 Brokers gain an understanding of your situation and make suggestions accordingly.

 Moreover, your broker may be able to tell you which bank is best for your circumstances.

 Can Monzi find me the best personal loan in Australia?

 No, we may not be able to match you with a lender offering the best personal loan in Australia.
 Because, after all, what do we even mean by best?

 If you are looking for the lowest interest rate on your loan, Monzi may not be your best option.
 After all, we work with lenders that are more open to risk than traditional credit providers.
 Furthermore, interest and fees may be higher in order to compensate for this risk.

 If you, however, have poor credit, Monzi may be an option worth considering.
-As mentioned earlier, we work with lenders who are willing to consider applicants with less-than-stellar credit history.
+As mentioned earlier, we work with lenders who are willing to potentially offer loans bad credit.

 A comparison rate, put simply, is a number that helps you figure out the true cost of your loan.
 Moreover, it reduces the interest rate plus most of the fees and charges into a single figure.